-Travelling in winter is all about the layers.
+A winter packing list is all about the layers.
 Let’s look at some of the best and warmest clothes I own.
 This sports top, also from TKMaxx kept me from freezing to death in the middle of the night in Canada.
 It’s got a hood and is made from breathable material.
 It’s meant to keep you cool in summer, and warm in winter.

 I’d strongly advise you to go for sports clothes when you’re travelling to a cold destination, rather than high street favourites.
 They’re made better and designed to last a while, rather than just a few weeks.

 Merino wool is a great material for a top that will keep you warm, preferably with a tshirt underneath and a thermal under that if you need.
 Wear a fleece on top and then a jacket over the top of that.
 If it’s going to rain you’ll also want some sort of rain jacket over the top of that too.

 Take strappy tops but don’t put them under your thermals, the way thermals work is to work with your skin to help the air circulate.
 Wear over the top for an extra layer on your body, and to keep your thermals closer to your body too.